kachurovskiy/nanoels/h5/README.md

 Firmware and screen uploads use the same Web UI described above.
 Anyone on the local network can access the Web UI, so only enable WiFi on a trusted network.

 The Web UI also has a `Machine Config` section for encoder, Z/X/Y axis, handwheel, manual stepping, and joystick parameters.
 Save changes only while the controller is stopped; NanoEls stores them in ESP32 Preferences and restarts to apply them.

+The `Keyboard` section lets you change PS/2 keyboard key-code mapping, learn key codes from the connected keyboard, and toggle showing key presses on the Nextion screen.
+Keyboard mapping is stored in ESP32 Preferences and takes effect without recompiling firmware.
 GPIO pin mapping still requires editing `h5.ino`.

 To generate GCode for your parts, upload STL model of your part to https://kachurovskiy.com/lathecode/ and specify parameters like stock diameter and tool used.